-- 1) High quality teaching and learning focused on Rosenshine's principles (with particular focus this CPD year on checking understanding). - 2) Targeted academic support - 3) Wider strategies to promote personal development.
+- 1) High quality teaching and learning focused on Rosenshine's principles (with particular focus this CPD year on questioning). - 2) Targeted academic support - 3) Wider strategies to promote personal development.

-Our strategy is also integral for wider school plans for educational recovery such as the school-led tutoring programme where the school has a designated member of staff to coordinate intervention for students who have been worst affected by Covid 19.
+Our strategy is also integral for wider school plans for educational recovery such as the school-led tutoring programme where the school has a designated member of staff to coordinate intervention for disadvantaged students.
 We are also mindful that a large proportion of our disadvantaged students also have additional SEND, therefore the PP co-ordinator works closely with the SENCO and Inclusion Champions to address multiple challenges these students face.